Score-Based Generative Models for PET Image Reconstruction: Appendix

 The sampling methods presented in Section \ref{sec:appl_to_PET} use different penalty strengths in order to scale the likelihood term for \PETNaive~and \PETDPS~or to set the strength of the additional Tikhonov regularisation for \PETDDS.
 For \Naive~it is recommended to choose $\lambda_t^\text{naive}$ s.t. the penalty is zero at the start of sampling and increased as $t \to 0$ \citep{jalal2021robust}.
 We use $\lambda_t = \lambda (1-t)$ in all our experiments.
 For the \PETDPS~approach \citep{chung2023noise} define the sampling iteration as

-which is equivalent to the classical Euler-Maruyama scheme, when $\lambda_{t_k}^\text{DPS}$ is chosen in such a way that it incorporates the step size $\Delta t$ and the diffusion function $g(t_k)^2$.
+This is equivalent to the classical Euler-Maruyama scheme, when $\lambda_{t_k}^\text{DPS}$ is chosen in such a way that it incorporates the step size $\Delta t$ and the diffusion function $g(t_k)^2$.
 We follow \cite{chung2023noise} and define $\lambda_t^\text{DPS} = \frac{\lambda}{D_{KL}(A \Tweedie || \By)}$.
 For \PETDDS~a constant penalty $\lambda^\text{DDS}$, without time dependency, is used.
-Heuristically, it was found that the number of iterations used for data-consistency projection were adjust such that the results, with $\lambda^\text{DDS} = 0$, overfit to noise.
+Heuristically, the number of iterations used for data-consistency projection were adjusted such that the results, with $\lambda^\text{DDS} = 0$, overfit to noise.
 The penalty strength $\lambda^\text{DDS}$ was then increased to regularise the reconstruction more.
 In 2D the number of projection steps for \PETDDS{} were set to $4$ for noise level $2.5$ and $15$ for noise level $10$.
+In 3D the number of projection steps for \PETDDS{} were set to $5$ for both tracers.
+For guided reconstruction, $10$ steps for noise level $2.5$ and $20$ steps for noise level $10$ were used for \PETDDS{}.